 But moving forward, here’s a quick list of districts/states/areas in the US and the radar detector laws they have:

 Radar Detector Laws in Alabama (AL)

-Alabama, like most of the states, doesn’t ban radar detectors.
-The state of Alabama deems the use of radar detectors legally for passenger vehicles.
-However, it’s illegal/not allowed for commercial vehicles to use this device.
+Alabama is one of the states that don’t ban radar detectors.
+The state of Alabama deems the use of radar detectors legal, and it’s okay to possess and operate them in passenger vehicles.

 Radar Detector Laws in Georgia (GA)

-Georgia is one of the states that doesn’t ban radar detectors.
-The state of Georgia deems the use of radar detectors legal for passenger vehicles.
-However, it’s illegal/not allowed for commercial vehicles to use this device.
+Georgia is also one of the states that don’t ban radar detectors.
+The state of Georgia authorizes the use of radar detectors for passenger vehicles, making it 100% legal to own and use.

 Radar Detector Laws in Arizona (AZ)